ChrisSantosLang/redscience/docs/source/usecases.rst

 Anticipate security exploits
 ----------------------------

-*Suppose you were a developer assigned to deploy a new AI to the real world or a parent/teacher trying to help a new human find their place in society.*
+*Suppose you were a developer assigned to deploy a new AI into the real world, or a parent/teacher trying to help a new human find their place in society.*
-You's want to know in advance about any exploits to which that AI or person is vulnerable, so you can protect them:
+You'd want to know in advance about any exploits to which that AI or person is
+vulnerable:

 #.
 Build the AI in redscience or have the human
    :doc:`establish an account <player>`.
 Have this player play a diverse variety